Morteza-Asadi-Shalmaiy/webapp-whats-my-info/README.md

 # What's My Info

-A clean, single-file web app that shows your public IP, geolocation, and system details — with a full-screen map background and a glassmorphic info panel on top.
+A clean, single-file web app that shows your public IP, geolocation, and system details — with a full-screen map background and a glassmorphic info panel on top

 🔗 **Live demo:** https://morteza-asadi-shalmaiy.github.io/webapp-whats-my-info